 During his Ph.D. studies at CIC bioGUNE Research Center (Derio, Spain) he worked in the field of rare diseases and focused on Congenital Erythropoietic Porphyria (CEP).
 His work allowed the development of a comprehensive drug detection strategy that integrates computational in silico and structural approaches, in combination with functional in cellular and in vivo experiments.
 The success of this strategy results in the detection of Ciclopirox drug as a pharmacological chaperone against CEP and indicates that pharmacological chaperones can be effectively used as a novel therapeutic intervention line against rare diseases when derived from protein misfolding.

 After earning his Ph.D. in Biomedicine at the University of Basque Country in 2018 he joined Dr. María E. Solesio’s laboratory as a post-doctoral researcher at the University of Rutgers in New Jersey.
 He is currently working on a project that incorporates inorganic polyphosphate as a chaperone in aging and neurodegenerative diseases.

 Brendan completed his bachelor’s degree at Stockton University in Galloway New Jersey.
-At Stockton he majored in biology with a concentration in biotechnology and a minor in chemistry.
+At Stockton, he majored in biology with a concentration in biotechnology and a minor in chemistry.
 He is currently a master’s student in the Biology program at Rutgers University, Camden.
-After finishing his master’s, he plans on pursue a career at a biotechnology or pharmaceutical company.
+After finishing his master’s, he plans on pursuing a career at a biotechnology or pharmaceutical company.
 He joined Dr. Solesio’s laboratory to acquire techniques and knowledge that will aid him in a future career in biology.